5.1. Code-less Configuration#

 Data Grabber#

-section must be configured using the kind
+The datagrabber section must be configured using the kind key to specify

 the DataGrabber to use.
 Additional keys correspond to the parameters of the